Jakubwlodarczyk/python-a-mentor-s-life-in-an-oo-way-fork-in-eye/specifications/student.md

 ### ```students_list```

-Operates on a list of students from 'create_by_csv' method file and gives back a list of students and creates a list of lists with all data
+Operates on a list of students from 'create_by_csv' method file and gives back a list of students and creates a list of student objects.

 #### Arguments
    None